-The fascination for constructive wood sculpting captured me very early.
+The fascination for architecture and wood sculpting captured me very early.
 My first building was a tent-shaped wooden hut, consisting of wooden shingles, built around a large spruce trunk.
 This was followed by small buildings, furniture and other articles of daily use.
 The human-like shape of the chair, its sculptural and performative possibilities began to occupy me more and more.
 Some years ago I decided to put my artistic emphasis on the chair as a form for my artistic expression.
 Since then, more and more sculptures in the shape of armchairs and stools have been made of solid wood.
 Each chair is a joyful celebration of functional sculpture, which finds its completion in the use by man (or cat).
-I share my passion for sculptural art by teaching at Universities e.g. University of applied sciences and arts in Ottersberg, Sigmund Freud Private University.
+I share my passion for sculptural art by teaching at Universities e.g. University of applied sciences and arts in Ottersberg, Sigmund Freud Private University Vienna, Fachhochschule Wiener Neustadt.